Destruction of libraries

 The book publishing policies of the totalitarian state prioritized Soviet publishing houses concentrated in Moscow, which published exclusively in Russian.
 These publishers enjoyed the greatest freedom in shaping their editorial portfolios, securing funding, and commissioning works from prominent figures.

-Furthermore, technical, medical, physical, mathematical literature, and even fiction, particularly from peripheral publishing houses like “Tavria” (Simferopol), “Donbas” (Donetsk), “Mayak” (Odesa), and “Karpaty” (Uzhhorod), were largely published in Russian.
-Although many books were published in Ukrainian, they could not compete with the multimillion-copy print runs of the Union’s Russian-language publications in terms of titles, circulation, or reader demand.
+Although many books were published in Ukrainian, these could not compete with the multimillion-copy print runs of the Union’s Russian-language publications in terms of titles, circulation, or reader demand.
 Naturally, these disparities were reflected in the composition of library collections.

 Ukrainian Libraries Today

+Authorities weaponized Russian-language literature, along with Soviet publications filled with ideological narratives, to sever Ukrainians from their national roots, historical memory, and cultural achievements.
 This undermined their mentality, fostering an inferiority complex and alienating them from their mother tongue.

-Even 30 years after Ukraine’s independence, the impact of Russification on the information space, distorted library policies, and the echoes of Russian cultural and linguistic expansion are still evident.
+Even 30 years after Ukraine’s independence, the impact of Russification, distorted library policies, and the echoes of Russian cultural and linguistic expansion on the country’s information space remain evident.
 Despite active efforts to de-Russify library collections, many still contain a significant number of Russian-language publications.
+Moreover, a considerable percentage of Ukrainians, including schoolchildren and youth, continue to use Russian in their daily lives.
+This situation is not merely a result of inertia in social and cultural processes.

 Physical Destruction of Libraries (1)